j3k0/cordova-plugin-purchase/api/modules/CdvPurchase.Test.md

 • `Const` **PAID\_SUBSCRIPTION\_OK**: [`Product`](../classes/CdvPurchase.Product.md)

-A paid-subscription that auto-renews for the duration of the session
+A paid-subscription that auto-renews for the duration of the session.

+This subscription has a free trial period, that renews every week, 3 times.
+It then costs $4.99 per month.

+id: "test-subscription"
+type: ProductType.PAID_SUBSCRIPTION

 ___